 - The primary NIH organization for research on Hospice Care is the National Cancer Institute

-Hospice care is end-of-life care provided by health professionals and volunteers.
-They give medical, psychological and spiritual support.
-The goal of the care is to help people who are dying have peace, comfort and dignity.
+Hospice care is end-of-life care.
+A team of health care professionals and volunteers provides it.
+They give medical, psychological, and spiritual support.
+The goal of the care is to help people who are dying have peace, comfort, and dignity.
 The caregivers try to control pain and other symptoms so a person can remain as alert and comfortable as possible.
 Hospice programs also provide services to support a patient's family.

 Usually, a hospice patient is expected to live 6 months or less.
 Hospice care can take place

 NIH: National Cancer Institute

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)